Alchemist-X/howcryptoworksbook/Chapter_05_Custody.md

 Cryptocurrency fundamentally transforms value into information.
 This shift eliminates the need for physical trucks and armored vaults but creates a new reality: **keys equal control**.
 If a party can authorize a transaction, they effectively own the asset, creating new opportunities for self-sovereignty and different categories of risk.

 This keys-as-control paradigm becomes particularly relevant when custody can exist entirely in memory.
 A 12 word mnemonic can hold millions of dollars with no physical footprint.
 For refugees or anyone living under hostile or bad faith governments, this enables value to cross borders in a head, resist confiscation, evade capital controls, and be reconstructed anywhere with an internet connection.
-But this capability comes with corresponding responsibility—one forgotten passphrase or compromised backup can mean permanent loss.
+But this capability comes with corresponding responsibility, one forgotten passphrase or compromised backup can mean permanent loss.

 Whether for individuals or institutions, this shift from physical to informational value creates new failure modes.
 Sophisticated custody operations become a discipline of **least hotness** (keeping the minimum online), engineered recovery, and provable operations.
-In essence: **keys equal control**, transactions are irreversible, and policy/operational failures cause most losses—not broken cryptography.
+In essence: **keys equal control**, transactions are irreversible, and policy/operational failures cause most losses, not broken cryptography.

 ### Public Keys, Private Keys, and Digital Signatures

 At the heart of custody lies a fundamental cryptographic relationship: **public keys** and **private keys**.
 Think of this as a mathematical lock-and-key system where the lock (public key) can be shared freely, but only the corresponding key (private key) can unlock it.

-A **private key** is a large random number—typically 256 bits of entropy—that serves as the holder's secret.
+A **private key** is a large random number, typically 256 bits of entropy, that serves as the holder's secret.
 In practice, private keys are usually derived from 12 or 24-word mnemonic seed phrases rather than generated directly.
 From this private key, mathematical operations generate a corresponding **public key**.
 The key property: while it's computationally easy to derive a public key from a private key, the reverse is practically impossible with current technology (more about that in Chapter 14).

 **Digital signatures** prove ownership without revealing the private key.
 When someone wants to spend cryptocurrency, they create a digital signature using their private key and the transaction details.
 Anyone can verify this signature using the public key, confirming that only the holder of the corresponding private key could have created it.

 This system enables **non-repudiation**: once someone signs a transaction, they cannot later claim they didn't authorize it.
 The mathematics provides cryptographic proof of authorization.
-Different curves like ECDSA (common in Bitcoin/Ethereum) offer standard security but less efficiency, while Schnorr (via Taproot) enables aggregation/privacy, and Ed25519 (in Solana) provides faster verification—choices that influence custody policy and privacy.
+Different curves like ECDSA (common in Bitcoin/Ethereum) offer standard security but less efficiency, while Schnorr (via Taproot) enables aggregation/privacy, and Ed25519 (in Solana) provides faster verification, choices that influence custody policy and privacy.

 ### Addresses: Public Identifiers